Libya election body rejects Kadhafi son's presidential bid

 It said it rejected the 25 on legal grounds as well as based on information from officials including the public prosecutor, a police chief and the head of the passports and citizenship department.

-He had been sentenced to death by a Tripoli court in 2017 for crimes committed during the revolt that toppled his father.
+He had been sentenced to death by a Tripoli court for crimes committed during the revolt that toppled his father.
 He was later pardoned by a rival administration in eastern Libya.

 In July, he emerged from years in the shadows and told The New York Times he was planning a political comeback.